alexandrebarbaruiva/facebook-page-post-scraper/Readme/Language/English/README.md

 make
 ```

+WARNING: It'll print a bunch of stuff.
+As long as it returns an exit code 1,
+it's all fine.

 ## verifying style

-To check your code identation:
+To check your code indentation and PEP8 related:

 ```
 make style